t-tauri99/CriticalPPGIndicator/README.md

 ### Feature Extraction and Dataset Preparation
 - **Notebook: `DeepLearningDatasetPreparation.ipynb`**
   - Process the selected signals to detect heartbeats and extract blood pressure values.
-  - Compile the features into a structured DataFrame, ready for input into our machine learning models.
+  - Compile the features into a structured DataFrame, ready for input into our models.

-Finally as a baseline comparison we also implement a machine learning model ( Random Forest Classifer) using the Random_forest_classifier.ipynb.
+  - Finally as a baseline comparison we also implement a Random Forest Classifer. **Notebook: `DeepLearningDatasetPreparation.ipynb`**